 - The growth of self-publishing has created increased demand for editorial services.
 A look at how freelance editors work with self-publishers (plus a warning about the large number of amateur editors spawned by the self-pub boom).

 - From the Self-Publishing Review blog, a great post on why self-publishers should not skip the editing process.

-- Editor Tanya Egan Gibson on what writers need to understand before hiring an independent editor: 10 Things Your Freelance Editor Might Not Tell You–But Should.
+- Editor Tanya Egan Gibson on what writers need to understand before hiring a freelance editor: 10 Things Your Freelance Editor Might Not Tell You–But Should.

 - Editor Nancy Peske debunks 7 common myths about hiring a freelance editor.